 6925 Hollywood Blvd.

-Start with TCL Chinese Theatre’s famous footprints, where stars put their foot prints in the concrete along with hand prints.
+Start with TCL Chinese Theatre’s famous footprints, where stars put their footprints in the concrete along with hand prints.

 Dolby Theater